Avaiga/taipy-doc/docs/manuals/gui/extension/dynamic_element/scalar_props.md

 # Scalar properties

-In his section, we are going to add a dynamic custom element to the custom element library started in the [Static Elements](../static_element.md#declaring-the-extension-library-data-sourceguidocextensionexample_libraryexample_librarypy) section.
+In this section, we are going to add a dynamic custom element to the custom element library started in the [Static Elements](../static_element.md#declaring-the-extension-library-data-sourceguidocextensionexample_libraryexample_librarypy) section.